DigiBP/Team-Strawberries/README.md

 ### Overview

-It is crucial for businesses to implement and effective and standardized approach when choosing suppliers.
-Automation is important in streamlining this process and getting rid, as much as possible, of manual errors as well providing cost/time-efficiency.
-The "To Be" process automation for supplier selection described below in more details has the goal of improving decision-making, optimizing supplier evaluation, and ensuring consistency in the selection criteria.
+The Supplier Selection has a high priority and imporatance in our fictive business operations calling for effective decision-making and collaboration.
+To achieve its best potential, it is crucial for business to implement effective and standardized approach when choosing suppliers.
+To optimize As-Is process, it is essential to establish fine balance between automation and manual tasks.
+Automated tasks in streamlining of this process helps to get rid of, as much as possible, manual errors as well provide cost/time-efficiency.
+The "To Be" process for supplier selection described below in more details combines automated steps with manual tasks and aims to improve decision-making, optimize supplier evaluation, and ensure consistency in the selection criteria.

-### Purpose

 ![image](https://github.com/DigiBP/Team-Strawberries/assets/97253646/e081f2f6-c543-407c-8b6c-653cb355484d)

+The purpose of implementing the "To Be" supplier selection process is to increase decision-making accuracy and efficiency og the overall process.
+It creates and advantage of technology capabilities while taking into account the special insights and experience from different stakeholders.

+### Goals

+As mentioned before there are certain expectations for this partial process automation.
+The goals of it are as follows:

+* Automate time-consuming, repetitive tasks to streamline the entire supplier selection process.
+* Enable internal and external stakeholders engagement in supplier evaluation and selection to collaborate and communicate more effectively.
+* For thorough supplier research automate the collection of pertinent data from databases and industry publications.
+* Keep the process flexible by continuing to use manual tasks for judgment calls and decision-making.
+* Automated release of RFI and RFQ forms to supplier
+* Maintainace and completion of current list of potential suppliers (supplier file) using both automatic and human inputs.

+It is imporant to note that while some steps such as reviewing publications and databases, and reviewing a list of potential suppliers can be austomated, the final supplier selection will remain as a manual task to guarantee awarness and full understandment of the outcome and other qualitative factors that could be involved in the selection process.

+### Assumptions

+There must be certain assumptions made for the fluent implementation of the "To Be" process for supplier selection.
+For the sake of the exercise we must assume that:

+1. Access to the industry publications, databases, and other relevant research sources is available.
+2. Consultation with external and internal stakeholders are available and they are willing to share their recommendations.
+3. The automated system can efficiently collect and exhibit data from sources.
+4. The RFI and RFQ are sent to all relevant existing players within the industry and the answers are populating the database for the n amount of times (unlimited submissions).
+5. The business - Redsweetberries, has well predefined criteria and guidlines to aid on the evaluation and the official documentaion is attainable to all in the decision included members.

+Keeping in mind these indicated assumptions we can proceed to each step evaluaition.

+### Conduct Market Research

+- Describe more in detail the automation of the step.

+### Send RFI & RFQ to Suppliers

+- Describe more in detail the automation of the step.

+### Update supplier file

+- Describe more in detail the automation of the step.

+### Analyze Supplier Response

+### Select Supplier